Rudiksz/tabpanel/README.md

 See the example folder for details.

 # Planned features and known issues
-* Adding a new tabs does not scroll the tab bar to bring it into view.
-To be fixed soon.
+* Extend the Tab API to better control its navigation stack.
+Most things the built-in Navigator class has, and a few more.
+* Integrate the Router class or write a custom implementation, for how to specify pages to be pushed.
-* More complete themeing support for panels and the tab bar and ability to set different themes for panels.
+* More customization options for panels and the tab bar and ability to set different themes for panels.
 * Cupertino and Material versions.
 * Adding an option to limit the level of nesting.
 Currently is unlimited.
 * Clone tab
+* Adding a new tabs does not scroll the tab bar to bring it into view.
+To be fixed soon.